Last Updated on July 7, 2022

 - Packaging: I ordered from Azura Bay and it came in a box with no plastic packaging!

-I did not try Pact’s bralettes, but I did try their undies.
+I did not try Pact’s bralettes, but I did try their ethical underwear.
 The company wrapped each pair of undies individually in plastic, which I know can be difficult to avoid, but the box was full of plastic bubble wrap which I think is a bit overkill since they aren’t fragile.

 After wearing their undies for a couple of months they stretched out, but not uncomfortable to wear.

-- Comfort: This is my new go to bra.
+- Comfort: This is one of my new go to sustainable bras.
 I wish they’d make one with spaghetti straps.
 This is so smooth and streamlined.
 It’s everything I want in a bra.
 Easy to put on, comfortable and goes with most of my shirts.
 It’s like a sports bra, but way less bulky.

 - Support: It’s very supportive!